great-expectations/great_expectations/docs/terms/evaluation_parameter.md

 ### How to create

-An Evaluation Parameter is "created" when a parameter is referenced in the results of another Expectation Suite's Validation.
-To store them, define a `StoreEvaluationParametersAction` subclass of the `ValidationAction` class in a Checkpoint configuration's `action_list`, and run that Checkpoint.
+An Evaluation Parameter is defined when an Expectation is created.
+The Evaluation Parameter at that point will be a reference, either indicating a Metric from the results of a previous Validation, or an expression which will be evaluated prior to a Validation being run on the Expectation Suite.

-Evaluation Parameters are *referenced* by making a dictionary with the `$PARAMETER` key.
-The value for this key will be the Evaluation Parameter's expression, which will be evaluated at run time and replaced with the value described by said expression.
+The Evaluation Parameter references take the form of a dictionary with the `$PARAMETER` key.
+The value for this key will be directions to the desired Metric or the Evaluation Parameter's expression.
+In either case, it will be evaluated at run time and replaced with the value described by the reference dictionary's value.
+If the reference is pointing to a previous Validation's Metrics, it will be in the form of a `$PARAMETER`: `URN` pair, rather than a `$PARAMETER`: `expression` pair.

+To store Evaluation Parameters, define a `StoreEvaluationParametersAction` subclass of the `ValidationAction` class in a Checkpoint configuration's `action_list`, and run that Checkpoint.

 It is also possible to [dynamically load Evaluation Parameters from a database](../guides/expectations/advanced/how_to_dynamically_load_evaluation_parameters_from_a_database.md).